Peratchiselvi/Peratchiselvi/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on projects based on **Full Stack Web Development**
+- 🔭 I’m currently working on projects based on **Full Stack Development**

 - 🌱 I’m currently learning **ReactJs**